DominicSimpson/wordletest/README.md

 trigger function to delete letter(s), starting from end of word }
 }

-update number of guessed words
+update number of guessed words in separate function;

 }